Fuck! - Lena had thought - He likes human contact, I just want to kick and have a damn smoke.

 When she went back to her seat he looked asleep.

-Charles Mingus always works; she kept writing until her eyes were tired.
+Charles Mingus always works; she had kept writing until her eyes couldn’t bare the dim light anymore.

-She fell asleep.
-Human touch is not what she needed, and without poison she landed.
+She had fallen asleep with the AC on.
+Human touch is not what she needed, and without poison she had landed in Munich, Germany.

-It was lovely to meet you - he said before walking to his connecting Gate.
+It was lovely to meet you - he had said before walking to his connecting Gate.

 Pleasure was all mine, let's not ruin it by exchanging emails.